mpstark/SPT-DynamicMaps/README.md

 - **Auto Center On Player Marker**: If the player marker should be centered when showing the map in raid
 - **Reset Zoom On Center**: If the zoom level should be reset each time that the map is opened while in raid
 - **Centering On Player Zoom Level**: What zoom level should be used as while centering on the player (0 is fully zoomed out, and 1 is fully zoomed in)
+- **Peek at Map Shortcut**: The keyboard shortcut to peek at the map
+- **Hold for Peek**: If the shortcut should be held to keep it open.
+If disabled, button toggles

 ## Installation